YVutov/BattleShipsEmbedded/README.md

 Server code is written in TypeScript.

-You can [play this game](https://muk.itch.io/amiral) on my itch.io page.

 ## Game

 The rules are a bit different from the classic battleship game.
 Each player has three shots per turn.
 This makes it